StanleJanesz/IML---project-/README.md

 ### EDA
 main files used to perform EDA are located in EDA folder.

+Stanislaw Janowicz
 * createCSV - was beeing used to extract selected features from spectogrms>
-* testEDA2 and NewEDA - contain functions used to create plots
+* testEDA2 and NewEDA - contain functions used to create plots helping discover features of spectograms
-* EDA_plots - contains plots on which data interpretation was based (main results of exploration are included in report)
+* EDA_plots - contains plots on which data interpretation was based (main results of exploration are included in report) \

+Lukasz Gorski
+* performEDA - runs simple EDA on wav files and some on spectgrams
+* EDAplots - plots acquired with perform EDA

 ### Models